Sanitary Sewer Overflow

 What can we do about them?

-What is a Separate Sanitary Sewer and what is its
+What is a Separate Sanitary Sewer and what is its purpose?

 A separate sanitary sewer collects and carries household and industrial sewage from individual buildings such as homes and commercial businesses through a series of progressively larger sewer pipes called the "collection system".
 A separate sanitary sewer system is different from a combined system which carries sewage and storm water runoff together.
 Separate sanitary sewer systems are not designed to carry rain water.

 The primary purpose of a separate sanitary sewer is to protect public health and the environment.
 Raw sewage contains disease-causing organisms, which can make people sick if they become directly exposed.
 Raw sewage also can contain toxic chemicals and offensive odors.
 The sanitary sewer system carries the raw sewage away from homes to a treatment plant where most of the harmful organisms are destroyed, odors are controlled, and the level of toxic chemicals is reduced.